LLC or Corporation Vs. Umbrella Policy: Which Is Better For Real Estate Investors?

 If you’re considering an umbrella policy, keep in mind that it only gives you more coverage in areas where you already have existing insurance coverage.
 And remember, just because it’s “umbrella” insurance, doesn’t mean jack squat.
 That umbrella is full of holes and someone’s lawyer will reach for your assets through as many as he or she can.

-An LLC (corporations too), on the other hand, protects you from liabilities that arise in the LLC and prevents a plaintiff from being able to go after you personally.
+Think of the LLC or corporate structure as Old Faithful.
+Insurance can and will drop you the minute you actually need it.
+An LLC (or other corporation), on the other hand, protects you from liabilities that arise in the LLC and prevents a plaintiff from being able to go after you personally.

 What is at risk in a lawsuit against the business entity (LLC or corporation) however, is the assets of that business itself.
 A creditor could collect against the assets of that business.
 So, for example, if you have an LLC with multiple rental properties with equity, then those properties and their equity would be at risk in a lawsuit.

 Next, let’s go over the cost of both LLC’s & Umbrella policies.

 The cost of an LLC, depending on how you go about getting one, will cost you a few hundred dollars.
 You can also expect about $50-$200 in fees per year to keep your LLC active with the State (about $900 annually in California, each state is different, AZ is zero).

 If you have a partnership LLC or a corporation then you also have the cost of a LLC partnership tax return or a corporation partnership tax return.

 You usually end up paying for an umbrella policy monthly.
 Let’s say you are able to get $1M in umbrella protection at a cost of $100 a month.
 That would cost you about $1200 a year.